21centuryweather/21st-Century-Weather-Software-Wiki/rose-cylc/rose-cylc-intro.md

 For example, if you login to `gadi` and type `ls -la`, at the command-line you are executing the program `ls` with the additional arguments `la`.
 The output of the program is then directed via standard output to your terminal.

-We can then create bash 'scripts' which allows to us process multiple inputs and to automate tasks from the command line instead of having to type everything manually.
-A bash script is simply a text file with a list of commands, that we give special permissions to, that allow the Linux operating system to execute it as a program.
+We can then create bash 'scripts' which allows us to process multiple inputs and to automate tasks from the command line instead of having to type everything manually.
+A bash script is simply a text file with a list of commands, that we give special permissions to, that allows the Linux operating system to execute it as a program.

 If you want more familiarity with `bash`, there are many on-line tutorials and references available, e.g.: